Tits Geometry and Positive Curvature: Sections and Coxeter Groups

 \section{Sections and Coxeter Groups}

-We assume from now on that $M$ is equipped with a polar metric of positive sectional curvature.
-For short we will simply say that $M$ is a \emph{positively curved polar $\G$ -manifold}.
-This will yield strong restrictions on all the basic items presented in Section 1.
-In particular, we will prove that sections are either spheres or real projective spaces, also when $M$ is not simply connected.
+We assume from now on that $M$ is a \emph{positively curved polar $\G$-manifold of cohomogeneity at least two}.
+This will yield strong restrictions on all the basic items presented in Section \ref{sectionone}.
+In particular, we will prove that sections are either spheres or real projective spaces.

-When $M$ is simply connected, we show that the chamber group is trivial.
-It will follow that the polar group is a Coxeter group when the section is a sphere, and a $\Z_2$ quotient of such a group when the section is a real projective space, in either case the action is linear.
+When $M$ is simply connected, we show that the polar group is a Coxeter group when the section is a sphere, and a $\Z_2$ quotient of such a group when the section is a real projective space; in either case the action is linear as stated in Theorem B of the introduction.

 The starting point is the following